 - Strengthens the legs, ankles and core muscles.

 Watch out for

-- Your ankles - this yoga pose requires good balance and really works the small muscles in the ankles and feet.
-Try doing some simple ankle rotations after coming out of this pose if you feel the strain.
+- This yoga pose requires good balance and really works the small muscles in the ankles and feet.
+Practise some simple ankle rotations after coming out of this pose if you feel the strain.

-- If your hamstrings are tight - use a strap looped around the sole of your foot instead of hooking your big toe with your fingers and thumb.
+- Try using a strap looped around the sole of your foot instead of hooking your big toe with your fingers and thumb

-- To extend this pose for a longer period, support the raised leg with a chair.
-Place the chair close to the wall and press your heel firmly into the wall, keeping your leg active.
+- To extend this pose for a longer period, use a wall as a prop.
+Press your raised heel firmly into the wall, keeping your leg active.

 - Try the pose lying down in Supta Padangusthasana / Reclined Big Toe pose